The Corporate Tax Planning Law Review: Colombia

 - the exclusion of VAT on the temporary importation of heavy machinery and equipment not produced in Colombia for basic industry;

-- the exclusion of VAT on the importation of machinery and equipment that is not produced in Colombia used for recycling and other environmental activities including environmental monitoring and control systems; and
+- the exclusion of VAT on the importation of machinery and equipment that is not produced in Colombia used for recycling and other environmental activities, including environmental monitoring and control systems;

-Besides the incentives mentioned above, the regulation provides three special regimes with benefits related to VAT:
+In addition to incentives mentioned above, the regulation provides three special regimes with benefits related to VAT.

-- The Plan Vallejo is a special imports regime to promote Colombian exports that provides a special draw-back mechanism.
-By using this regime, exporters can temporarily import raw materials and other goods without triggering custom duties and enjoying a preferential deferral of VAT.
+- The Plan Vallejo is a special imports regime to promote Colombian exports that provides a special drawback mechanism.
+By using this regime, exporters can temporarily import raw materials and other goods without triggering customs duties and enjoying a preferential deferral of VAT.

-Certain economic activities such as mobile phone and internet services, restaurants and sale of cars are subject to consumption tax at a rate of 4 per cent, 8 per cent or 16 per cent, instead of being subject to VAT.
+Certain economic activities, such as mobile phone and internet services, restaurants and sale of cars, are subject to consumption tax at a rate of 4 per cent, 8 per cent or 16 per cent, instead of being subject to VAT.
 Contrary to VAT, consumption tax is non-creditable.
-The 2018 and 2019 tax reforms extended the consumption tax to the purchase of immovable property exceeding approximately US$250,000.
-The applicable regulation also provides that the sale of immovable property through the transfer of fiduciary rights is also subject to consumption tax.
-This recent reform is causing controversy in Colombia as it is expected to negatively affect the construction sector.

 International developments and local responses